Everything You Need to Know About Curly Hair Extensions

 - Then install the smallest pieces along your front sections in horizontal layers.
 Start around the eyebrow line and work your way up.
 Don’t go too far up towards the crown, or the tracks might show through!

 Watch Soliel install her curly clip-in hair extensions below:

 How Do I Remove My Curly Clip-In Hair Extensions?

 Rule number one: have patience.
 “You want to make sure your own hair isn’t tangled in the curly extensions before removing,” says Soleil.

 Rule number two: Remove them in reverse of how you put them in, in other words, the last weft that is applied should be taken out first.

-Have you tried curly clip in extensions before?
+Have you tried curly clip-in hair extensions before?
 Would you want to?
 Share your thoughts with us in the comments below!